CraigStuntz/CraigStuntz.github.io/drafts/2023-06-24-envelope-generator.markdown

 a switch on the envelope, or a modulation matrix to choose between these functions.
 With a modular syntesizer, there is "just" an envelope generator, but you need to connect it to some other module to get it to do anything useful.

+(In this sense the EG module is more like the envelopes in Alchemy, which can be used to modulate literally any knob on the soft synth, than the envelopes in Retro Synth, which are "hard-wired" to just three parameters.
+Logic Pro also has a "Modulator" Midi Effects plugin, which is a bit more like the envelope generator we'll be building here in that it can be connected to nearly any plugin parameter, and functions both as an envelope generator and an LFO.)

 ## Modular Envelope Generators